-In order to make an installation meeting the clearances to combustible materials around and above the fireplace, it is required to install the spacers/stand-offs in the following locations; on the top (B), on the sides ((D) and (E) 8 in total) and on the back of the fireplace (C).
-The spacers/stand-offs and the screws (A) can be found in the fireplace manual.
+Before installing the fireplace, it is mandatory to install the standoffs on the top (B) and the back (C) of the fireplace.
+The standoffs (B) and (C) can be found in the fireplace firebox and the screws (A) to install them can be found in the fireplace manual.